 Pronounced ‘hooga’, hygge is a Danish word which roughly translates as cosy.
 It’s all about being kind to yourself in the winter months.

 I like to see it as a way of making winter not only bearable but an enjoyable period even once the Christmas decorations have been discarded.

 Hygge is a lot to do with your surroundings, but I also think what you wear is really important.

 This is where the knitwear comes out…and I have a lot of it!

 Knitting together nicely

-So my hygge wear includes these sexy knitted long socks and my White Company cashmere robe.
+So my hygge wardrobe includes these sexy knitted long socks and my White Company cashmere robe.

-Once I also snuggle under this chunky knitted blanket and I’m already halfway there.
+Once I also snuggle under this chunky knitted blanket I’m already halfway there.